vesoft-inc/nebula-docs/docs-2.0/synchronization-and-migration/replication-between-clusters.md

 ### My WAL log files has expired and will it affect the cluster synchronization?

 Expired WAL files (beyond the time set by `--wal-ttl`) will cause unsynchronization of cluster data.
 You can manually add `--snapshot_send_files=false` to the configuration files of the Meta and Storage services to synchronize data.
-After updating the configuration file, you need to restart the services.
+After updating the configuration files, you need to restart the services.
 For more information about the configuration files, see [Configuration Files](../5.configurations-and-logs/1.configurations/1.configurations.md).